xander2508/Notes/5. Standard Information/AWS/Sales/AWS Cloud Adoption Framework (CAF).md

 AWS CAF organises guidance into six areas of focus called perspectives.
+AWS CAF helps to uncover existing gaps an organization might have and gets it to a stage of readiness.

 Each perspective is used to create work streams that uncover gaps in existing skills and processes which are recorded as inputs.